Fireworks in Gainesville Georgia July 4thJune 19, 2013

 Speaking of Lanier, what better way to spend the holiday than at Lake Lanier Islands.
 Whether you’re in Forsyth or Hall County, this is a great place to be!
 The show starts at dark, but the park opens at 10:00am with live entertainment , games and family activities planned during the day.

 One place that’s always a favorite for those in North Georgia is at The Mall of Georgia in Buford, Georgia.
 They are putting on their “Fabulous Fourth” celebration and they always have a lot going on!
 Their fireworks show starts at 9:15pm which is around the time most shows get started in Georgia, but you’ll need to come early because the fun actually starts at 2:00pm featuring live music from local bands all the way up to 9pm.
-After the fireworks display, you can stick around for a showing of Sherlock Holmes 2 at the mall’s Village Amphitheater.
+After the fireworks display, you can stick around for a showing of Playing for Keeps at the mall’s Village Amphitheater.

 If you are thinking about traveling out of Hall County and looking for a larger venue, you may want to visit the Centennial Olympic Park’s 4th of July Celebration in Atlanta, GA.
-They begin their festivities at noon and they have a bunch of activities planned throughout the day.
-Live music will be performed by local bands such as Stokeswood, Infinity Show Band and Vertical Horizon.
-There is always a lot to do in Atlanta but there will be children’s activities going on in the park too.
+They begin their festivities at noon and they have a bunch of activities planned throughout the day for children such as splashing around in the fountain of rings, face painting, inflatables, arts and crafts.
+Live music will be performed.
 The fireworks finale is synchronized to patriotic music and is sure to be spectacular!

 Another great place to go to see the fireworks is Lenox Square.
-They’ve got great musical entertainment planned starting at 6pm and their fireworks show begins at 9pm.
-I’ve heard this is one of the largest fireworks displays in Georgia and is not to be missed!
+They have musical entertainment planned starting at 6pm and their fireworks show begins at 9pm.
+I have heard this is one of the largest fireworks displays in Georgia and is not to be missed!

 No matter where you are in North Georgia, whether it’s Gainesville, Flowery Branch, Oakwood, Dahlonega, Dawsonville, or Braselton, there are plenty of alternatives to putting on your own fireworks display.
 Every year fireworks safety advocates warn about the dangers of putting on your own fireworks show and urge you to leave it to the professionals.